IMSGlobal/caliper-cert-guide/caliper-cert-guide.md

 ## <a name="introduction"></a>1.0 Introduction

-The Caliper Analytics&reg; specification provides a structured approach to describing, collecting and exchanging learning activity data at scale.
+The [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), provides a structured approach to describing, collecting and exchanging learning activity data at scale.
 Establishing a common vocabulary for describing learning interactions is a central objective.
 Promoting data interoperability, data sharing and data-informed decision making are also important goals.

 Caliper also defines an application programming interface (the Sensor API&trade;) for marshalling and transmitting event data from instrumented applications to target endpoints for storage, analysis and use.
 Industry-wide adoption of Caliper offers the tantalizing prospect of a more unified learning data environment in which to build new and innovative services designed to measure, infer, predict, report and visualize.

 This document is the certification guide for Caliper [Sensors](#sensorDef).
 In this release of the Caliper specification, certification services are not provided for Caliper [endpoints](#endpointDef).
 Endpoint implementors should take note that it is the intent of the Caliper Working Group to add endpoint certification in forthcoming releases of the specification.
-Implementors should also note that behavioral requirements for Caliper Endpoints are provided in Section 5.0 of the [Caliper 1.1 Specification](#caliperSpec).
+Implementors should also note that behavioral requirements for Caliper Endpoints are provided in the [Caliper Analytics&reg; Specification, version 1.1](#caliperSpec), section 5.0.

 ### <a name="docStatus"></a>1.1 Status of this Document
 This document is the Final Release, meaning the technical solution is now made available as a public document and as such several IMS Members have successfully completed conformance certification at the time of the release of this document.